 DID symptoms include the following:

 - Visual or auditory hallucinations

-- Sudden impulses or strong emotions that the person has no control over
+- Sudden impulses or strong emotions

 - Emotional numbness or sense of detachment